Expected Usage

 • Delete Account

 Not once, but multiple times; and all of them were one right after the other one.
-It was some sort of a bug.
+This was identified as a client bug that caused the spamming.

 So, what is the issue?